chandninigam/website/content/recipe/maggie-nutrients.md

 **Step 2:** Add oil to pan, heat it.
 Then onion(chopped), tomato(chopped), greenchilli(chopped), fresh peas and give it stir and let them cook for a while (2-3mins).

-**Step 3:** Cook one pack of maggie masala noodles (just follow the instructions on the pack) in a separate pan.
+**Step 3:** Take a pan and add 2cup of water and boil.
+Add maggie to it and cook for 2 to 3 min.

 **Step 4:** Mix vegetables with maggie (add salt if needed).
 Cook for 1mins in high flame.